Preheating in Palatini Higgs inflation on the lattice

 \subsection{Lattice results}

 \paragraph{Without gauge bosons} For this simulation, we set $\tilde{k}_{\rm IR}=80$ and $N=512$.
 The most striking observation is how quickly the breathing mode of the inflaton is depleted: we see in figure~\ref{fig:scalarpalatinibeginning} that the back-reaction of the perturbations on the homogeneous background is instantaneous, taking less than one oscillation of the inflaton field.
 In the absence of growing perturbations, the field would keep oscillating, following the dashed line in the left part of figure~\ref{fig:scalarpalatinibeginning}.
 Instead, the second oscillation has an amplitude of just a fraction of the first one.
 The right part of the same figure tells us where the energy of the breathing mode went: in the field gradient energy, which violently increased by 8 orders of magnitude in the same time interval.
-So at this point, the energy density is split evenly between gradient, potential, and kinetic energies.
-However, the Universe is far from being radiation-dominated yet, as only the mode of the dominant tachyonic excitation is well populated.
-In the left part of figure~\ref{fig:scalarpalatinilongterm}, one can observe how the equation of state approaches that of the radiation-dominated Universe not in one period, but in what would be a few dozen periods of the initial oscillations of the inflaton field.
+So at this point, $\tilde{t} \approx 0.065$, the energy density is split roughly evenly between gradient, potential, and kinetic energies.
+The Universe is still far from radiation domination: from the left part of figure~\ref{fig:scalarpalatinilongterm} we see that the equation of state parameter $w$ is closer to 0 at $\tilde{t} \approx 0.065$.
+This is because only one massive mode is excited.
+We see that $w$ approaches $1/3$ not in one period, but in what would be a few dozen periods of the initial oscillations of the inflaton field.
 There is thus an additional and much longer phase in which other modes become slowly populated.
 This reflects in the evolution of the energy spectrum, plotted in the right part of figure~\ref{fig:scalarpalatinilongterm}.
-Note that the produced modes fit well within the lattice until the time at which radiation domination is already reached: $\tilde{k}_{\rm UV}$ is large enough such that no UV catastrophe occurred.
+Note that the produced modes fit well within the lattice until the time at which radiation domination is already reached: $\tilde{k}_{\rm UV}$ is large enough such that all the produced modes were well represented by the lattice.
 We also check for the consistency of the simulations using the redundancy of the Friedmann equations; see appendix \ref{appendix:energyconservation}.

 \paragraph{With gauge bosons} We now add the gauge bosons to the simulation.
 A larger lattice size $N$ was required for this purpose, because the gauge bosons tend to migrate further towards the UV than the Higgs excitations.
 We set $\tilde{k}_{\rm IR}=400$ and $N=648$.